Recently, I’ve spiced up literature lessons with infographics.

 Excellent ones make perfect bookmarks and classroom displays.
 I use them for bulletin boards, something I struggle to make appropriate for older students.

 What font embodies each character?
 Is the picture accurate?
 What colors best fit a character or theme?
 Students may have a different image of a character.
 Perfect!
 Draw the character, take a picture, and upload it for the infographic.
+Spruce up your infographic lesson plan.

-Part of media literacy is understanding that colors, shapes, and fonts contribute to the overall meaning of
+Part of media literacy is understanding that colors, shapes, and fonts contribute to the overall meaning of a message.
+Be sure to point out the intentional and perhaps unintentional messages students might send as they develop their infographics.

 Programs and apps exist for digital ones, but I didn’t have good luck with them.
 I used basic shapes and designs in Powerpoint.
-Then, I encouraged students to add
+Then, I encouraged students to add pictures from around the web.

 Infographics are a non-intimidating way to review a story or focus on a character.
 Currently, I built infographics to analyze characters.
 Check out my infographics, and let me know what has worked for you.